insure logo

 Why do insurance companies ask how many miles you drive?

-The more miles you drive, the more likely it is that you will get into an accident.
-On the other hand, the fewer miles you drive, the less likely it is that you will be involved in a crash.
+The more miles you drive, the more likely you will get into an accident.
+On the other hand, the fewer miles you drive, the less likely you will be involved in a crash.

 author image